Rule Book

 Safety and Awareness:

-• Shooters on lane one and the last lane will typically go downrange after all bouts to tend to targets before the next round begins.
+• Shooters on lane one and the last lane will typically go downrange after all bouts to tend to the targets before the next round begins.

 • Be prepared to testify in an Arbitration Committee meeting if needed.